 The film also introduces Dracula in the form of Rutger Hauer.
 This is a very different Dracula than the one played by Gerard Butler in Dracula 2000 and Stephen Billington who was listed as Dracula II in the previous film.
 Hauer is listed as Dracula III here.
 Despite calling themselves sequels by their very titles, the films never offer any adequate explanation of why there are so many different and seemingly contradictory versions of Dracula running around.

 Lussier builds up to the introduction of Rutger Hauer’s Dracula well with Jason Scott Lee and Jason London travelling to and entering his castle, where the ramparts are surrounded by impaled bodies, they inside finding strewn body parts, dogs eating severed hands, a throne room where flickering tvs are covered in blood, and where London is thrown into a dungeon pit filled with an orgy of vampire women.
 The build-up is only slightly let down by Rutger Hauer giving a broad performance as Dracula.

-Patrick Lussier had earlier made his directorial debut on the Joel Soisson produced The Prophecy 3: The Ascent (2000) and would later go onto make the genre likes of White Noise: The Light (2007), My Bloody Valentine (2009), Drive Angry (2011) and Trick (2019), as well as write the script for Terminator Genisys (2015).
+Patrick Lussier had earlier made his directorial debut on the Joel Soisson produced The Prophecy 3: The Ascent (2000) and would later go onto make the genre likes of White Noise: The Light (2007), My Bloody Valentine (2009), Drive Angry (2011), Trick (2019) and Play Dead (2022), as well as write the script for Terminator Genisys (2015).